 Photometrics for Commercial Areas and Parking Lots

 A photometric analysis is essential for commercial areas like parking lots and walkways.
 Code typically demands adherence to minimum, maximum, and mean light levels.
 Alleviating safety concerns and avoiding potential liabilities is well worth the bit of extra planning.
-It is impossible to guess which lighting technology will provide the best light for certain projects.
+For certain projects, it is impossible to guess which lighting technology will provide the best light.
 Whether a parking lot is being lit by large flood lights mounted on poles, wall packs mounted to buildings, bollard lights mounted in the ground, or some combination of each (which is typical), a photometric analysis can help avoid putting any reliance on assumptions.

 Photometric Studies and Light Trespass

-Today, photometric analyses are being used to ensure that minimal or no light is trespassed on neighboring residential or commercial properties.
+Today, photometric analyses are being used to ensure that little or no light is trespassed on neighboring residential or commercial properties.
 In fact, many local codes now prohibit light trespass of even one footcandle.
 Many commercial, hospitality, and industrial photometric analyses now require analysis of light emitted out to zero footcandles.
-If light trespass is a concern, be sure to have a photometric study performed before construction begins.
+If light trespass is a concern, be sure to have a photometric study performed before construction.

 The following applies to all photometric reports provided by Access Fixtures.
 Photometric reports generated by Access Fixtures use methods recommended by the Illuminating Engineering Society of North America (IESNA).
 Calculations used to prepare your report will be based on data provided by a third party.
-The accuracy of your photometric report is dependent on the accuracy of the data provided.
+The accuracy of your photometric report is dependent on the accuracy of the data provided and adherence to the data during installation.
 End-user environment and application (including, but not limited to voltage, variation, and dirt accumulation) can cause actual photometric performance to differ from photometric calculations.
 The report will be provided without warranty as to accuracy, completeness, reliability, or otherwise.
 In no event will Access Fixtures be responsible for any loss resulting from any use of this report.